zihzhan/microsoft-graph-docs/api-reference/beta/api/teams-user-teamsappinstallation-list.md

 ---
-title: "List apps of user"
+title: "List apps installed for user"
 description: "Retrieve the list of apps installed in the personal scope of the specified user."
 author: "anandjo"
 localization_priority: Normal
 ms.prod: "microsoft-teams"
 ---

-# List apps in team
+# List apps installed for user

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]